Okta features travel through a regular lifecycle:

 Features in EA:

-Note: A platform feature may skip EA if it doesn’t affect other features or functionality.
-Also, although we strive for API-first development, a platform feature in EA may add functionality later.
+Note: A feature may skip EA if it doesn’t affect other features or functionality.
+Also, although we strive for API-first development, a feature in EA may add functionality later.

 Any bug fixes or improvements are managed and fixed with the same timeline and processes as those in General Availability.